Skip to Content

 How To Get Rid of Slugs – 14 Methods & Prevention Tips

-Dealing with slugs in a garden can be quite frustrating as they are difficult to eliminate.
-One of the challenges is their nocturnal nature, making it challenging to spot and remove them during the night.
+Dealing with slugs in a garden can be extremely exasperating, as they can be quite resistant to elimination.
+One of the biggest challenges is their nocturnal activity, which makes it difficult to spot and eliminate them during this time frame.

 Once slugs find a food source, they are likely to stay in an area as long as possible.